When you get married, life changes in unexpected ways.

 Life insurance is hardly a topic for the first date, but it is certainly something you might want to talk about when approaching a major milestone — like when you start living together or get married.
 From now onward, every financial or important decision — such as buying a car, a home or starting a family — will involve two people and maybe two salaries.
 How can you secure both your futures against life’s what-ifs?

 Life insurance is a great solution for most people.
-And the best time to get it is while you are young because premiums are low.
-In fact, term life insurance rates for healthy, young people can be as low as the cost of a large pizza!
+And the best time to get it is while you are young because life insurance premiums are low.
+In fact, life insurance rates for healthy, young people can be as low as the cost of a large pizza!

 Looking for life insurance for couples?
-You basically have the following four options:
+You basically have the following four life insurance policy options:

 - Joint-first-to-die life insurance